sesteva/megarepo/README.md

 ## TODO

 - jest testing library svelte
-- create custom command to build watch and start storybook
-- create custom command to run app and e2e
 - use TS for everything (example I should be able to see options values for Flex component )
 - form validation with Yup
 - add angular app